 It isn’t hard to imagine the cascading and persisting effects a cyber virus could have if it disables the electrical grid for an extended period.
 Mizokami’s concerns about the deadly long-term problems a nuclear attack would produce actually mirror, in many respects, those of the experts who fear the results of a serous and widespread cyber-virus attack on the grid.

-Journalist Ted Koppel, the author or the 2015 book Lights Out: A Cyberattack, A Nation Unprepared, Survivng The Aftermath, warns that a massive cyber attack on the nation’s electrical grid could have catastrophic results.
+Journalist Ted Koppel, the author or the 2015 book, Lights Out: A Cyberattack, A Nation Unprepared, Surviving The Aftermath, warns that a massive cyber attack on the nation’s electrical grid could have catastrophic results.
 Koppel says such a cyber-attack “would not initially claim as many lives a nuclear attack, but the impact would be ruinous.”
 Koppel foresees:

 Maintaining public order will come down to manpower and become more difficult with each passing day, especially in urban areas where law enforcement will be overwhelmed.

 There would be a huge hunger/thirst crisis; people would die from starvation, social breakdown, or disease.
 There will be a major loss of life.
 Only one in 10 would survive a year into a nationwide blackout.